Nan Z. Da

 Education: BA, University of Chicago; PhD, University of Michigan

 Da's teaching and scholarship cover nineteenth-century American and trans-Atlantic literature and letters, modern Chinese literature and letters, literary and social theory, and the intersection of literary studies and the data sciences.
-Her book, Intransitive Encounters (Columbia University Press 2018), asks about literary-cultural interactions that do not lead to synthesis, reflecting both phenomenological reality and various predicaments of global modernity.
-Her other published works discuss the mechanisms of disambiguation, literature and complexity, parrhesia and literary criticism, and contemporary Chinese history.
+She is interested in empiricism and its difficult cases, the mechanisms of disambiguation, and the relationships between literature and complexity and parrhesia and literary criticism.

-She has taught courses on Transcendentalism and its aftermaths, discourses of China, literature and social theory, as well as traditional survey courses on pre-1850 American literature, world literature, and comparative methodologies.
-Courses taught at Johns Hopkins will include "Literary Studies as Data Science" and "Nineteenth-Century American Literature.”
+She has taught courses on American transcendentalism, 20th century Chinese culture and history, literary- and social theory, as well as traditional survey courses on 19th century American literature and world literature.
+This fall she will teach "Literary Studies as Data Science" and "Introduction to Literary Studies."

-With Professor Anahid Nersessian she edits the Thinking Literature series housed at the University of Chicago Press
+With Professor Andrea Gadberry she edits the Thinking Literature series housed at the University of Chicago Press.

 Scholarly Publications